rolandtoth/AdminOnSteroids/README.md

 The second line also uses "featured_image" field, but for pages having the page with id of 1018 as parent.
 The third line uses no selector (filter), so any pages not matching the first two lines will use the "hero_image" field for thumbnail.
 Pages having no "hero_image" field or there's no image uploaded will show no thumbnail.

+**Settings**
+- *Align thumbs to right*: place thumbnails to the right of the pagelist
+- *Edit page on thumb click*: allows opening the page for editing instead toggling the open/close state of the item

+Tip: to use smaller thumbs, set "Use narrow pagelist rows" (RenoTweaks).
+The Default theme always gets the smaller thumb size (32px vs 48px).